Posts

 Image

-More Than 50 Years on the Bike — And This Still Hasn’t Changed I’ve been cycling American roads for over five decades — from the flatlands of Lubbock, Texas to the brutal climbs near San Diego.
+Updated: July 30, 2025 More Than 50 Years on the Bike — And This Still Hasn’t Changed I’ve been cycling American roads for over five decades — from the flatlands of Lubbock, Texas to the brutal climbs near San Diego.
 And despite all the improvements in gear, roads, and technology, one thing still hasn’t changed enough: Many drivers still don’t know how to safely share the road with cyclists.
 But here’s the thing — it’s often not due to hostility or impatience.
 A lot of it comes down to a simple lack of knowledge.
 Most drivers have never been taught how to interact safely with cyclists.
 They don’t understand how much space a cyclist needs to stay upright.
 They don’t realize how a car’s wind draft can destabilize a rider.
 And they often misinterpret a cyclist swerving as careless, when in reality, we may be dodging potholes, debris, or unexpected crosswinds.
 Driver’s Education Is Failing Cyclists Young drivers are taught how to parallel park and merge onto freeways.
-But few are ever taught how to share...
+But few are e...

 Why I Ride: Escaping the Noise